-Wait for the water to drain out of the property before reentering, and check for structural damage before you enter any buildings.
-When you do enter a building, do not use matches, cigarette lighters, or any other open flames, since gas may still be trapped inside.
-Instead, use a flashlight to find your way.
-Keep the power off until an electrician has inspected your system for safety.

-If your home, apartment, or business has suffered severe damage, immediately call the insurance company or agent who handles your flood insurance policy to file a claim.
+- ✓ Wait for the water to drain out of the property before reentering, and check for structural damage before you enter any buildings. - ✓ When you do enter a building, do not use matches, cigarette lighters, or any other open flames, since gas may still be trapped inside.
+Instead, use a flashlight to find your way. - ✓ Keep the power off until an electrician has inspected your system for safety. - ✓ Be very cautious of stepping into a flooded basement; deaths have been reported as a result of electrocution from currents in an inundated basement. - If your home, apartment, or business has suffered severe damage, immediately call the insurance company or agent who handles your flood insurance policy to file a claim.
 Even if you are not insured, make a written record of the date and time the flooding started and ended, and note the depth of the water.
-Document and photograph items that were damaged, and record their estimated value.

-If damage is severe, consider a professional cleaning service.
+Document and photograph items that were damaged, and record their estimated value. - ✓ If damage is severe, consider a professional cleaning service.
 If you are cleaning the property yourself, wear appropriate protection, such as rubber boots and gloves.
-Make sure to disinfect any affected areas with a solution of water and bleach (four tablespoons of bleach per gallon of water), and always save receipts for out-of-pocket expenses on clean-ups.
+Make sure to disinfect any affected areas with a solution of water and bleach (four tablespoons of bleach per gallon of water), always save receipts for out-of-pocket expenses on clean-ups.

 DOES YOUR COMMUNITY HAVE A RAINREADY PLAN?

-LEARN MORE AT WWW.RAINREADY.ORG
+LEARN MORE AT

+WWW.RAINREADY.ORG